Macabresoft/Macabre2D/README.md

 # Macabre2D

 A 2D game engine built on top of the MonoGame framework.
-This project was started on April 23, 2016.
+This project was started on April 23, 2016 (some early repository history was lost).

 ## Supported Platforms

-Currently, the Macabre2D editor only supports Windows.
-The framework itself is technically setup to work with any platform; however, only Windows has been tested.
+Macabre2D.Framework and its example projects have been confirmed to run on modern Windows and MacOS as of 2019.

 ## Git LFS